 After the emergency is over you are entitled to follow-up care to be sure your condition continues to be stable.
 Your doctors will continue to treat you until your doctors contact us and make plans for additional care.
 Your follow-up care will be covered by our plan.
 Your innetwork benefit would apply for medically necessary acute follow-up care after an emergency or urgent care event if the care cannot be delayed without adverse medical effects.
-Your outof-network (or POS) benefit would apply for acute follow-up care after an emergency or urgent care event if the care can be delayed without adverse medical effects and you are physically or reasonably able to return to the service area to receive care from contracted providers.
-If you are physically or reasonably able to return to the service area but choose to remain outside the service area after the event, the care you receive will be under your out-of-network (or POS) benefit.
-The out-of-network (or POS) benefit applies for treatment or follow-up care for a chronic or existing condition.
-See Chapter 4 (Medicare benefits chart what is covered and what you pay) for details on your POS (out-of-network) cost share.
+Once your condition is stabilized, you will need to seek services from an in-network provider to receive benefits.
+Otherwise, you will be responsible for 100% of the cost.